 - [Inadequate infrastructure belonging to major water companies was responsible for] losing the equivalent to 20 million people’s water usage every day … In a major report, the agency said three billion litres of water a day are lost through leakage

-- [Some say individuals have some blame for water waste as] the average person gets currently gets through 140 litres in 24 hours.
+- [Some say individuals have some blame for water waste as] the average person currently gets through 140 litres in 24 hours.

 - In total a third of water taken from the natural environment is wasted through leaks, wastage in treatment plants and in private homes …

 - 20% of all water leaks out before it even reaches homes